inancer/Book/docs/English/Class/From class i learned.md

   ![](images/Money%20talks..png)

-Would have v3 - yapardım
+- Would have v3 - yapardım
-Could have v3 - yapabilirdim
+- Could have v3 - yapabilirdim
+- Should have v3 - yapmalıydım